-One of my favorite parts about going out to an Asian restaurant is the heaping bowl of steamed edamame that we’ll more often than not order to start our meal.
+One of my favorite parts about going out to a Japanese restaurant is the heaping bowl of steamed edamame that we’ll more often than not order to start our meal.
 Tender-crisp and lightly salted, steamed edamame is a perfect palate-cleansing starter.

 It is rare that you see a variation on that classic steamed edamame, however.
 Restaurants seem content with it as is, tender and lightly salted, and, while delicious, it shows a surprising lack of creativity.
 It’s a great palate-cleansing starter, I’ll admit, and a dish we order regularly, but it’s never something to get excited about.